ps-tuebingen-courses/pl1-lecture-notes/src/22-modular-interpreters/modular-interpreters.md

     f => r => x((a: A => m.M[B]) => f(lift2(a))(r))
 }

-// The original reader monad can be reconstructed by composing ReaderT with the identity monad.
+// The original Reader monad can be reconstructed by composing ReaderT with the identity monad.

 trait ReaderMonadImpl extends ReaderT {
   val m: IdentityMonad = IdentityMonad